Much like shopping lists in the real world, lists in Haskell are very useful. List stores multiple homogeneous items in an index-based way.

 In addition to specifying the whole list at once using square brackets and commas, you can build them up piece by piece using the (:) operator pronounced "cons".

-We can also add list and a individual element to the list to the first place using
+We can also add a list and an individual element to the list to the first place using

 : will be very useful when you have a huge list.